Our Philosophy

 • Volume II: $10 per contributor

-Those early payments came straight from our pockets, and while they weren’t sustainable long-term, they represented what we value most: giving back to the people who make Quibble possible.
+Those payments weren’t sustainable long-term, but they represented what we value most: giving back to the people who make Quibble possible.

 Now, as we stabilize and plan for 2026, our goal is to build a dedicated contributor fund so that paying artists isn’t an exception — it’s our norm.